-The other three of us turned to see our father making his way through the back yard.
-He was heading to the corner of the garden that served as our little pet cemetery.
+The other three of us turned to see our father making his way through the backyard.
+He was heading to the garden corner that served as our little pet cemetery.
 He had a shovel over his shoulder.

 And in his hand was the container holding our mother’s ashes.

 My brother said, “He’s not about to do what I think he’s about to do, is he?”

 My two older sisters, my brother, and I were sitting on our parents’ bed, working our way through my mother’s jewelry box.
 She had used a velvet-lined flatware chest that at some point had held the sterling silverware.
 It would more rightly have been called a memory box, since it contained much more than jewelry: Snapshots, thimbles, pretty buttons, keys to who knows where.

 “Remember this?” one of us would ask, holding up an item.
 Keepsake by keepsake and story by story, we worked our way through Mom’s life.
 And our own.

 My mother had died during an asthma attack.
 I was 25 at the time, the baby of the family.
 We were shattered.
 In the days and weeks following her death, my father seemed to be unraveling.